GAMS-dev/gdxrrw/README.md

 ```
 library(devtools)
 ```

-The GDXRRW package depends on the reshape2 package.
-Running the following commands will install GDXRRW package and dependencies:
+Installation from GitHub will install a package and all of its prerequisites (in this case the reshape2 package):
 ```
 install_github("GAMS-dev/gdxrrw/gdxrrw")
 ```

-For installing a specific version of GDXRRW, the following command can be used.
+To install a specific version of GDXRRW, the following command can be used.
 ```
 install_github("GAMS-dev/gdxrrw/gdxrrw@vX.Y.Z")
 ```